 One style in particular, the steel door, has the highest return on investment rate in recent history.
 Industry sources have cited that the return on investment for a steel front entry door can be in excess of 101%.
 This means homeowners are getting more back than they spent on the door itself.
 A new door not only provides the safety and warmth you’re looking for, but aids in being a solid contender for home improvement.
 Freshly installed doors also come with tons of curb appeal when it comes to selling, becoming an attractive attribute to a new homeowner.
 Front door replacements fall in line with a great profit margin for small projects.
 They improve the appearance of your home, are energy efficient and budget friendly.

-Considering a Patio Door?
+Considering a Steel Entry Door?
 Here’s a Recent Project Completed by Our Team:

 A new door needs to fit your lifestyle.
 If you’ve got children or pets, you may consider finding a door that allows for the blinds to be inside of the window.
 This allows for them to be conveniently opened without the hindrance of them being dusty, dirty or broken from the small humans and pets.
 There are basically four types of door material to choose from.
 Those being wood, vinyl, steel or fiberglass.
 Each of these options comes with many style options from French to sliding or hinged.
 You also have the option of the type of pane design for the door as well.
 For example, using grilles in the door will give the appearance of having individual windows and a sleek design.
 Customize the hardware on your door to match the feel of your personal tastes and design of your home.
 Meet with at least three reputable contractors to figure what’s best suited for your needs.